wp-plugins/updraftplus/readme.txt

 License: GPLv3 or later

 == Upgrade Notice ==
-Many tweaks, optimisations + small bug-fixes: recommended upgrade for all
+New feature: selective restoration; plus many tweaks, optimisations + small bug-fixes: recommended upgrade for all

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3, Dropbox, Google Drive, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

 * Supports backups to Amazon S3, Dropbox, Google Drive, FTP (including SSL), email, SFTP and WebDAV
-* One-click restore
+* Quick restore
 * Backup automatically on a repeating schedule
 * Files and databases can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Select which files to backup (plugins, themes, content, other)
+* Select which components of a backup to restore
 * Download backup archives direct from your WordPress dashboard
 * Database backups can be encrypted for security
 * Debug mode that gives full logging of the backup
 * Thousands of users: widely tested and reliable
-* Premium/multi-site version and support available - <a href="http://updraftplus.com">http://updraftplus.com</a>
+* Premium version and support available - <a href="http://updraftplus.com">http://updraftplus.com</a>

 = Don't Risk Anything Less =